 The town of Sodwana Bay lies hidden amongst the coastal dunes at the northern edge of the St Lucia Wetland Park.
-The dive sites of
+The dive sites of Sodwana Bay represent the most southerly hard coral reef systems in the world.
+Located at the centre of a vast marine reserve, Sodwana Bay is widely regarded as the scuba diving capital of South Africa.

 The reef systems of Sodwana play host to a myriad of tropical fish and are frequently visited by the larger pelagics.
 Pristine hard coral structures reveal numerous overhangs and swim-through's that are accentuated by many vibrant and colorful soft corals.
 Whilst potato bass, turtles and monster moray eels are not uncommon, don't be surprised by a pod of bottlenose dolphins or the unforgettable presence of a whale shark either on, to, or from, the dive site.

 The dive sites of Sodwana Bay are named in accordance to their distance from the launch area - from Quarter Mile to Nine Mile Reef.
 Most of these sites boast a number of separate dive options on the same site.
+The majority of dive sites are relatively shallow, with an average depth of around 15m although several deeper sites are available for those with experience.
+Visibility is seldom below 15m and often exceeds 20m in the winter months.
+Temperature ranges from 20 - 28 degrees Celsius.

 For shark enthusiasts, Two Mile Reef becomes the seasonal resting area for female ragged-tooth sharks during the first months of their gestation period until the end of February while the summer months also present divers with the best chances of a whale shark encounter.